BigNerd95/ASUSddns/README.md

 For example if you want testestest.asucomm.com,

-you have to write only `testestest`.
+you only have to write `testestest`.

 #### action
 - register

-  This action is needed only once, to register a new hostname with your mac address.
+  This action is needed only once, to register a new hostname with your Asus mac address.
 - update

-  This action is needed all times you need to update the dns with your new ip.
+  This action is needed all the times you need to update the dns with your new wan ip.

 #### output